Murray River rainbowfish

-The Australian rainbowfish (Melanotaenia fluviatilis), known less commonly as the Murray River rainbowfish, is a species of freshwater fish endemic to southeastern Australia.
+The Murray River rainbowfish (Melanotaenia fluviatilis), known less commonly as the Australian rainbowfish, is a species of freshwater fish endemic to southeastern Australia.
 The southernmost species of all rainbowfishes, these fish are very colourful, hence the name; and there is sexual dimorphism with the males being larger and more colourful than females.
-Australian rainbowfish are schooling fish and will congregate near logs or riverbanks, and are a popular aquarium fish.
+Murray River rainbowfish are schooling fish and will congregate near logs or riverbanks, and are a popular aquarium fish.

 Taxonomy

 Melanotaenia fluviatilis was originally described by François de Laporte de Castelnau as Aristeus fluviatilis.
 M. fluviatilis was formerly considered a synonym of the closely related crimson-spotted rainbowfish (M. duboulayi).
 Authors recognised M. duboulayi and M. fluviatilis either as a single species or separate subspecies, or even as two subspecies of eastern rainbowfish (M. splendida).
 Despite the many similarities between M. duboulayi and M. fluviatilis, they were recognised as separate species in 1986 because of genetic, morphometric, and meristic differences.